Cassandra Palmer series: Kit Marlowe

 Kit Marlowe is a crossover character, appearing in both the Cassandra Palmer and Dorina Basarab series.
 A spy since Elizabethan times, he currently employs his abilities on behalf of the vampire senate.
 Of course, Marlowe isn't just any old spy; these days, he runs the senate's spy network and he does it very well.
-He's best known for being handsome, charming, and knowledgeable...and cunning, sneaky and utterly ruthless.
+He's best known for his charisma, knowledge, and ruthlessness.

 Billy-Joe

-When she was 17, Cassie bought an "ugly old necklace" from a pawn shop and discovered that it was haunted by a ghost named Billy Joe.
-Billy had cheated at a card game and was subsequently shoved into a sack and tossed into the Mississippi River at the age of 29.
-Cassie and Billy are good friends and Billy often works as a good spy because practically none of the supernatural community can see him.
-He helps Cassie escape from a few scrapes throughout the novels.
+A 17-year-old Cassie bought an "ugly old necklace" from a pawn shop and discovered that it was haunted by a ghost named Billy Joe.
+Billy had cheated playing cards and was subsequently shoved into a sack and tossed into the Mississippi River at the age of 29.
+Cassie and Billy are friends and Billy often works as a spy because practically none of the supernatural community can see him.
+His work keeps Cassie safe throughout the novels.

 Louis-César

-Louis-César, a master-level vampire and duelling champion of the European Senate.
+Louis-César is a master-level vampire and dueling champion of the European Senate.